Click here to read the full report and learn

 WellSpan is committed to understanding local healthcare needs and then partnering with physicians, community leaders and residents to develop innovative solutions that address identified needs and help community members achieve their health goals close to home.
 Key areas of focus for our community-oriented mission include:

 Providing care for all

 Thousands of central Pennsylvanians have difficulty accessing the health care they need.
 At WellSpan, we believe that lack of sufficient health insurance should not be an obstacle for care.
 In 2015, WellSpan provided more than $126 million in charity and subsidized care, as well as in community programs and outreach.

 Collaborating to meet the community health needs of today and tomorrow

 We believe good health is not just the absence of illness and disease—it's a state of physical, mental and social well-being—and it's a goal for our communities that can't be achieved alone.
-Through key partnerships, such as Healthy Community Network, Community Health Council of Lebanon County, Healthy Adams County and Healthy York County Coalition, WellSpan works with community members, businesses, and health and human service organizations to share ideas and focus on programs and services that sustain and strengthen the communities where we live, work and play.
+Through key partnerships, such as Healthy Community Network, Community Health Council of Lebanon County, Healthy Adams County, Healthy Franklin County and Healthy York County Coalition, WellSpan works with community members, businesses, and health and human service organizations to share ideas and focus on programs and services that sustain and strengthen the communities where we live, work and play.

 Connecting with populations that make central Pennsylvania unique

 Health care is not a one-size-fits-all proposition.
 We recognize that needs differ not only by age and gender, but also by geography, income, ethnicity and cultural beliefs.
 From our York-based "For Heart's Sake" cardiovascular health program serving the unique health needs of African Americans to WellSpan Ephrata Community Hospital's long-standing relationship with the Plain Community, which includes Old Order Amish and conservative Mennonites, WellSpan seeks to understand and develop healthcare options that allow all of our neighbors to achieve their health goals following approaches that work best for them.